Books For 20182018-01

-I read 34 books in 2018, not the 52 but this was the most books I ever read.
+I read 34 books in 2018, not 52 as my goal, but this year was most books I ever read.

-My favorite book of this year was Do Androids Dream of Electric Sheep? which had the movie bladerunner after it.
-I enjoyed the bizarre atmosphere of the book and questioning what is real and does it matter.
-Similar themes throughout The Man in the High Castle as well
+My favorite book of this year was Do Androids Dream of Electric Sheep? which was made into a movie called Bladerunner.
+I enjoyed the bizarre atmosphere of the book and its theme of questioning what is real and does it matter

 The story follows Hari Seldon in the creation of pychohistory while providing more information of Trantor, the center of the Empire.